Nail Drill

 Scope of delivery:

-1x IQ Nails diamond cutter attachment conical round fine 6
+1x IQ Nails flame-shaped cutter attachment standard cross-cut 5

 Scope of delivery: